 When traveling outside the U.S., people generally prefer PIN-priority cards because that’s the norm for most merchants.
 Some merchants in other countries are less familiar with the signature verification method, and transactions could end up taking much longer.

-You can still typically get by in other countries with signature-priority cards, because most terminals can process either signature or PIN verification modes.
+You can still typically get by in other countries with signature-priority cards, because most point-of-sale terminals can process either signature or PIN verification modes.
 But in some cases you might have a hard time using unattended self-checkout terminals and kiosks, which might not accept signatures.

 When you make a purchase with your chip card by inserting or dipping it into the terminal, it will tell you the verification method required.
 You can then just follow the instructions it provides.